Triangle Lighting for Video Production

 The templates placed in front of light to create a dappled pattern are often made from foil.
 Rip off a sheet of foil, poke some holes in it and there you go!

 Triangle lighting and its variations are perfect for interviews.
 However, even in the professional world, not every interview rates triangle lighting.
 Often, interviews are done with only a key light.
 Sometimes a key and a fill will be used.
-Sometimes a key and a back light will be used.
-It’s all acceptable and some added light on an interview always looks much better than just relying on natural light.
+Sometimes a key and a backlight will be used.
+It’s all acceptable, and some added light on an interview always looks much better than just relying on natural light.
 My habit was to light interviews but try to shoot supporting video (b-roll) in natural light.

 How To Frame Up An Interview:

 With interviews, you want what’s called a three-quarter profile of your subject.
 This means they’re not looking directly into the camera; they’re looking a little bit off camera.
 Put your interviewer between the camera and the key light and you will get a three-quarter profile.
 You’ll notice that having someone look directly into the camera gives a much different feel for the viewer than a three-quarter profile does.
 Hosts of TV shows look directly into the camera; interviews are almost exclusively three-quarter profiles.
-Viewers feel the difference even if they never really see the difference.
+Viewers feel the difference, even if they never really see the difference.
 It boils down to what viewers are used to.

 * TIP!
 Sneak in a very directional, but diffused, light from below and make double chins disappear!
 What this does is eliminate the tiny shadow caused by the lovely extra chin.